roytang/blog/content/post/2007/12/standard-ng-galleria-24-nov-2007.md

 2-1 win.

-One more win gets me into top eight&#8230;
+One more win gets me into top eight...

 Round 8: R/G Big Mana.
 90% of the deck is really easy for me to beat, after all it's creatures and burn, I'm removal and card advantage.
 I take the first game easily, but fumble on sideboarding -- I certainly wasn't aware of this matchup going in, so I had no idea.
 Bottle Gnomes?
 Extirpate?
 I just bring in 3 Vesuvan Shapeshifters to handle his Red Akroma and Hellkites.
 Game two, he shows me the other 10% of his deck that would give me fits: Chandra Nalar.
 My entire offense literally stops after Chandra takes down one creature and Incinerate knocks out my last one.
 I lose to the card disadvantage and proceed to search my board for answers to Chandra.
 I had none (I don't own any Pithing Needles sir), so I just sucked it up and decided to try for a fast aggro kill.
 I had a good hand too -- Faerie Conclave into suspended Cloudskate.
 But midgame he shows me another aspect of his deck -- land destruction.
 I get hit by Avalanche Riders and Mwonvuli Acid-Moss and he even shows me his sideboarded card: Rootgrapple!
 I have mana problems up to the end, and he even gets Chandra out again.
 I didn't get in a single point of damage for this game.